scandihealth/drools-wb/README.md

 #How To Setup For Internal CSC Development (Windows 7 64bit)
 _Work in progress - will be updated as we find out if all these steps are necessary or not._

+##Setting Up Build Configuration
 1. Make sure you run Windows 7 (64bit)
 2. Install Git for windows, IntelliJ IDEA 2016.3, Java JDK 8 64bit, maven (>=3.3.9)
+    - If you have any other JDKs you must follow this guide to make sure IDEA runs under 1.8: https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under
 3. Configure Maven to use our internal Artifactory maven repository
    - Copy \\\sh\shares\scvcomn\LPR3\udviklersetup\settings.xml to your %USERPROFILE%\\.m2 folder (create folder if necessary)
 4. Configure Git to use long paths